igorgitel/MBtoPL_codes/README.md

 Each folder contains a self-contained script or a named main function.
 Open Matlab and run witin the folder.
 Make sure all the files witin the folder are present.

----

-For questions, extensions, or collaborations, please reach out or open an issue.